QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ## Data acquisition

-We will use World Bank's data API `wbgapi` and `pandas_datareader` to retrieve data.
+We will use the World Bank's data API `wbgapi` and `pandas_datareader` to retrieve data.

 We can use `wb.series.info` with the argument `q` to query available data from the [World Bank](https://www.worldbank.org/en/home).